BEV, PHEV, HEV, ICE – what on earth do they mean?

 - Battery Electric Vehicle = BEV

-So a BEV is an electric vehicle powered by a battery.
+So a BEV is an electric vehicle powered by a large battery.
 If it were powered by milk, it would be a MEV.
 Got it?

 An important additional point: